Skip to main content

 Health Plan ID Qualifier

-The qualifier for the patient's health insurance plan ID.
+The qualifier for the patient's primary health insurance plan ID.

 Alpha Numeric (A/N)